braidn/blrrrg/posts/2023-04-24-rebuilding-battlestations.md

 This setup afforded a lot of horizontal space but, is that a need when all files [are capped at 80 characters in length][wide]?

+Recently,
+within the last six months,
+I have moved on to a single 3:2 monitor (on an arm) and a [laptop mount][lapTray] attached to another monitor arm.
+3:2 or 'square' monitors are pretty tricky to find these days.
+Luckily, [LG took a gamble on building one early last year][dualUp].
+At its' core it's is two 21.5 inch monitors stacked directly on top of one another.
+The result?
+A somewhat-expensive but,
+truly epic monitor for writing and reading source code.

+The monitor sits off to the left of the main computer sitting on the arm.
+Because of the nature of security in engineering these days, many organizations have a smaller 'allow list' of usable applications.
+Because I continue to run [Omnifocus][ofp] for productivity and recently [Arc][arc] for browsing, there's a further need to run a secondary laptop that sits under the one plugged into the Dual Up.
+Previouslyt this would have required the use of a [KVM switch][kvm].
+However, since both laptops are Macs, there's [Universal Control][uvc].

+This gives the user an idea of three monitors ([LG Dual Up][dualUp], computer one, and two) but, in reality it really is one with a sidecar like experience.
+Not only is this great for security focused organizations, it's a win for segmenting application focus between computers and screens.

+For input, I am still relying heavily on the [Ergodox][egd] and a custom [HHKB][hhkb].
+There will always be a flurry of new and more 'interesting' keybs in the market.
+However, I have spent a large amount of time focusing on [Topre][tpr] in the past few years.
+I don't forsee this changing in the next three to four.

 [reddit]: https://www.reddit.com/r/battlestations/
 [applDsplay]: https://en.wikipedia.org/wiki/Apple_Cinema_Display